Raise the Rent?

 Does It Make Sense?

-The unfortunate truth is that there are many property owners and property managers that are set on a specific number to the point where it prevents them from doing real business.
-You cannot be charging 50% more rent than competitors simply because you have attached sentimental value to the property, or because you feel as though it deserves that price.
+The unfortunate truth is that there are many property owners and property managers that are set on a specific number.
+This number gets to the point where it prevents them from doing real business.
+You cannot be charging 50% more rent than competitors simply because you have sentimental value to the property, or because you feel as though it deserves that price.
 There have been many stories where Wall Street equity firms own the properties and begin demanding rent hikes out of nowhere.
 This is unethical.

 You should do some research to make sure that a rent hike is appropriate.
 Are the neighbors hiking rents?
 Are home prices going up enough to warrant a rent hike?
 You should study your surroundings a bit before making a decision.